jonas-pedersen/traffic-app/readme.md

 # Project
 This project was done to practise front-end and back-end.
-It shows the next departures with bus or train towards 3 different neighborhoods around a city in northern Sweden.
+It shows the next departures with bus or train towards three different neighbourhoods around a city in northern Sweden.
 The departures will update each minute.

 ## Prerequisite
-To run this program you need to have node js installed.
+To run this program you need to have [node js](https://nodejs.org/) installed globally or in the folder where you put this project.

 ## Setting Up